Language

 KIIP: The Alternative Path

-KIIP (사회통합프로그램, Korea Immigration and Integration Program) is a free government program covering Korean language, history, and civic knowledge in six stages: 0 through 5.
+KIIP (사회통합프로그램, Korea Immigration and Integration Program) is a government program covering Korean language, history, and civic knowledge in six stages: 0 through 5.
 It is administered by the Ministry of Justice and accessed through the Soci-Net system (사회통합정보망) at socinet.go.kr.

 For F-2-7, KIIP and TOPIK give the same language points at the same level.
 A KIIP Level 3 completion earns 10 language points, the same as TOPIK Level 3.
 The table is identical.